Zviti: Origin

-This dish originates from the city of Bou Saâda in Algeria.
+This dish originates from the city of Bou Saâda in Bou-saada Province Bou-saada, Algeria.
 However, it is widespread in M'sila and in the small towns of Rommana, El Allig, Eddis, Oultem and all around the country.

 Preparation

 Zviti prepared using traditional Algerian Reqass bread or Kesra, which is produced with wheat flour without fermentation, pieces of this bread is broken down then added to a hot mixture of tomatoes and garlic that have been crushed in a mahras before hand, a variety of spices like chili, black pepper, ras el hanout are included, coriander, water and olive oil are also added.
 Green olives are also used in some regions, such as Bousaada and its surroundings.